-- Executive and non-executive directors. - Members of advisory groups which contribute to direct or delegated decision making on the commissioning or provision of taxpayer funded services - Those at Agenda for Change band 8a and above - Medical staff working at Tier 3 level (for example, Consultants, Associate Specialists and Specialist Doctors) and Tier 2 level (for example, Specialist Registrars, Staff Grade Specialist Doctors and Clinical Fellows) - Matrons - Staff in sponsored posts (where all or part of their salary is paid from private funding) - Administrative and clinical staff who have the power to enter into contracts on behalf of the organisation - Administrative and clinical staff involved in decision making concerning the commissioning of services, purchasing of goods, medicines, medical devices or equipment, and formulary decisions.
-This includes: - All Procurement staff; - Pharmacy staff at band 5 and above; - Members of the Drugs and Therapeutics Committee; - Members of the Devices, Products and Gases Committee; and - Members of the Capital Planning Group.
+- Executive and non-executive directors. - Members of advisory groups which contribute to direct or delegated decision making on the commissioning or provision of taxpayer funded services - Those at Agenda for Change band 8a and above - Medical staff working at Tier 3 level who work autonomously (for example, Consultants, Associate Specialists and Specialist Doctors) and Tier 2 level with direct or indirect supervision of a consultant (for example, Specialist Registrars, Staff Grade Specialist Doctors and Clinical Fellows locally employed doctors) - Matrons - Staff in sponsored posts (where all or part of their salary is paid from private funding) - Administrative and clinical staff who have the power to enter into contracts on behalf of the organisation - Administrative and clinical staff involved in decision making concerning the commissioning of services, purchasing of goods, medicines, medical devices or equipment, and formulary decisions.
+This includes: - All Procurement staff; - Pharmacy staff Technicians at band 57 and above; - Members of the Drugs and Therapeutics Committee; - Members of the Devices, Products and Gases Committee; and - Members of the Capital Planning Group.